MicroEJ/docs/PlatformDeveloperGuide/coreEngine.rst

 gives another MicroEJ thread a chance to run).

-When several MicroEJ threads with the same priority are eligible for execution, the round-robin algorithm will automatically switch between these threads.
+When several MicroEJ threads with the same priority are eligible for execution, the round-robin algorithm will automatically switch between these threads after a certain amount of time, called the `time slice`.
+The time slice is expressed in milliseconds and its default value is ``20`` ms.
 The time slice given to each thread is configured at link time with the symbol ``_java_round_robin_period``, which is defined in the :ref:`linker configuration file <linker_lscf>` ``linkVMConfiguration.lscf`` located in the Platform folder ``/MICROJVM/link/``.